oiraqi/xcommerce/README.md

 # XCommerce
 XCommerce: The enterprise-class e-commerce application, designed and developed for educational purposes.
-It is orchestrated by Spring Boot and uses a variety of technologies and languages (hence X):
+It is orchestrated by Spring Boot and Spring Cloud and uses a variety of technologies and languages (hence X):
 - JPA/Hibernate/MySQL
 - MongoDB
 - Redis
+- Netty
 - REST
 - JSF/BootsFaces
 - Django